 This very article was published to two platforms at once — Zenn (in Japanese) and dev.to (the English version you're reading now) — from a single git push.
 Here's how I built the system that makes it possible.

 Zenn is a popular tech blogging platform in Japan, similar to dev.to.
 I write articles in Japanese on Zenn and want the same content available in English on dev.to.
-But translating by hand is tedious, and the two platforms have subtly different Markdown dialects.
-So I automated the entire workflow.
+But translating by hand is tedious, and machine translation always leaves that stiff "this was translated" feel.
+On top of that, the two platforms have subtly different Markdown dialects.
+So I automated the whole workflow.
 The source code is public:

 blog